BARCS Is Out Of Space; Adoption Fees Waived Through June 13

 Jaden: This 5-year-old lady is another owner surrender.
 She’s better with older children.
 He’s 102 pounds of pure love!
 She enjoys lots of walks, treats and playing with her toys.
 Her last human described her as being “friendly and obedient”

 Wilma: This 5-year-old girl was also lost.
 SHe has no restrictions of her placement.
 She’s nicknamed “cuddles” for a reason!
 This sweet bug will give you both of her front paws on your lap to give you a little hug and get her head touching your chest.
 We think she likes hearing heartbeats.
-We are currently treating her for a mild case of dermatitisMORE NEWS: Prince George's County Officer Struck By Suspect Car While Investigating Theft In Temple Hills
+We are currently treating her for a mild case of dermatitisMORE NEWS: 3 Suspects In Custody Following Officer-Involved Shooting In PG County

 There are more animals available that you can view on their website.